Counties 4 Kent

 Counties 4 Kent (formerly known as Kent 2 or Shepherd Neame Kent 2 for sponsorship reasons) is an English level 10 Rugby Union League and is made up of teams predominantly from south-east London and Kent.
 The teams play home and away matches from September through to April.
-Currently promoted teams move up to Kent 1 and there is no relegation although until the 2007–08 season teams could drop down to Kent 3 (now folded).
-Now a single division, in the past Kent 2 was divided into regional divisions - Kent 2 East and Kent 2 West.
+Currently promoted teams move up to Counties 3 Kent Now a single division, in the past Kent 2 was divided into regional divisions - Kent 2 East and Kent 2 West.
 Relegated teams drop down to Counties 5 Kent.
 Following the RFU's Adult Competition Review, from season 2022–23 it adopted its current name Counties 4 Kent.

 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

+Teams for 2026-27

+Departing were Sevenoaks III and Cliffe Crusaders, promoted to Counties 3 Kent while East Peckham & Paddock Wood (10th) and King's College Hospital (11th) were relegated to Counties 5 Kent.

+During the off season Rye RFC merged with St Leonards Cinque Ports RFC with the merged clubs continuing to compete in this league under the Rye name.